26th Reserve Division (German Empire)

 The 26th Reserve Division (26.
 Reserve-Division) was a unit of the Imperial German Army in World War I. The division was formed on the mobilization of the German Army in August 1914 as part of the XIV Reserve Corps.
 The division was disbanded in 1919 during the demobilization of the German Army after World War I. The division was raised in the Kingdom of Württemberg.

 Combat chronicle

 The 26th Reserve Division spent World War I on the Western Front.
 It fought in the Battle of the Frontiers and then participated in the Race to the Sea, fighting in the Somme region.
 It occupied the line in the Somme/Artois region into 1916, facing the British offensive in the Battle of the Somme.
-It was relieved from the Somme in October 1916 and spent the winter of 1916-1917 in the Artois.
+It was relieved from the Somme in October 1916 and spent the winter of 1916–1917 in Artois.
 In 1917, it fought in the Battle of Arras.
 In 1918, it fought in the German spring offensive and against the subsequent Allied offensives and counteroffensives.
 Allied intelligence rated the division as first class.